President: Beth Purcell

 Jim Thackaberry is a registered architect.
 He moved to Washington in 1974 to work for Harry Weese Associates, the Metro architect.
-He has been both in private practice and government employment having concluded his career five years ago, after working many years as a project manager and staff architect for the District Department of Housing and Community Development.
+He has been both in private practice and government employment having concluded his career working many years at the District Department of Housing and Community Development.
 Upon arriving in the city, he settled on Capitol Hill and immediately loved living here.
-He then bought the townhouse that he’s been slowly renovating and restoring.
-He joined the Restoration Society shortly after moving here and currently serves on the Preservation Design Review Committee, as he has for several years, and greatly enjoys reviewing and commenting upon the many proposed projects in the Historic District.
+He then bought the townhouse that he’s been renovating and restoring.
+He joined the Restoration Society shortly after moving here.
+He is also a member of the CHRS Historic Preservation Committee.

 At-Large Member: Beth Hague

 At-Large Member: Jackie Krieger

 Jackie Krieger moved to the Washington DC area over 40 years ago.
 Landing on Capitol Hill, she immediately fell in love with the area’s history, architecture and community spirit and never left.
 Jackie recently retired from a career at the Environmental Protection Agency, working primarily in the areas of climate change and pollution prevention.
 She is currently serving on the CHRS House and Garden Tour committee, managing the advertising and assisting with house selection, and staffing for the event.
 She also serves as our Little League rep. Jackie currently lives just off Lincoln Park with her 17-year old son Adam.
 She enjoys working in her garden, travel, studying the Italian language, and walking with her dog Lucky around the neighborhood.